porder11/storageMonitoring/README.md

 If the server or customer name already exists it will not insert again.
 HOWEVER the storage data has no check for duplicates.

 The program prints some of the information to the screen so the user can know if the data was added successfully, in addition it creates a log file.
-These are can be removed without effecting anything else.
+These can be removed without effecting anything else.